RaulDiodiu/rap-handson-travel-docs/part4/README.md

 Feature control is used to make fields, actions and operations(CRUD): readonly or mandatory.
 You can implement feature control in a static or dynamic way.
-- In a **static** case, you define which operations are available for each business object entity or which fields have specific access restrictions like being mandatory or ready-only.
+- In a **static** case, you define which operations are available for each business object entity or which fields have specific access restrictions like being mandatory or readonly.
 - In a **dynamic** case, the access restrictions for fields or the enabling/disabling of methods depends on the state of the business object, for example on the value of a specific field.

 For more informations see [Feature Control](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/a5055eef86fa492d99a29b3a9c7c2b88.html).

 Dynamic feature control must be implemented in the behavior implementation in the method FOR FEATURES.
 You can use the quick fix on one of the dynamic feature control features in the behavior definition for the method declaration.